Carmelitu/administrador-de-citas/README.md

 Project made for a JavaScript course on Udemy.
 HTML and CSS are delivered already finalized by the teacher.

 This page is in charge of keeping track of appointments for a veterinary clinic.
 You can add, modify and delete appointments as you wish.
 The form also has validations to correctly load all the fields.
+It uses classes and modules.

 ## Home Screen